-NC VetsCorps places AmeriCorps members with community-based organizations to demonstrate new strategies for connecting economically vulnerable veterans and military families with legal, food, medical, utility, education, employment, and housing resources.
+The program also developed and demonstrated new strategies for connecting economically vulnerable veterans and military families with legal, food, clothing, medical, utility, education, employment, and housing resources.

-The NC VetsCorps service model recognizes that, for high-need members of the military community, legal services are often necessary to sustain work with human-service providers.
-Through member collaboration, NC VetsCorps provides intersecting support.
+The program specifically developed outreach and services models recognizing that, for high-need veterans and military families, legal services are often necessary to sustain work with human-service providers.
+Through member collaboration, NC VetsCorps provided intersecting support.